GHI Working Groups

 Find out more about the GHI Working Group process and how to establish a WG by downloading our information sheet, Working Toward Harmony: About the GHI Working Group Process (.pdf)

 Share Your Expertise

 GHI is committed to building a working group process that is accessible by food scientists worldwide to ensure that any consensus reached is broad-based and truly representative of current scientific knowledge from every continent.
 GHI members are invited to join one or more groups based on their interests and expertise.
 To join:

-- Contact the GHI Working Group Coordinator at email@example.com, listing the WGs in which you’d like to participate or to suggest new WG topics related to global harmonization.
+- Contact the GHI Working Group Director at firstname.lastname@example.org, listing the WGs in which you’d like to participate or to suggest new WG topics related to global harmonization.
 Your request will be reviewed to ensure that your expertise is matched to the appropriate WG area of interest.

 - Once you have qualified as a participant in a WG, you will receive notification via email, along with information from the WG Coordinator and/or WG Chair regarding upcoming meetings, available minutes or relevant past WG meeting materials, and a list of current WG members.

 - Only registered members of GHI are eligible to join its Working Groups.
 If you are not already a GHI member, click here to join our global community of scientists and experts.
 There is no fee to join GHI.